SouthwestAir/queryblast/README.md

 ## 💡 Concept

-`opencypher-yaml` provides a seamless way to execute OpenCypher queries against AWS Neptune using YAMLscript, making it easy to integrate graph queries into scripting workflows.
+`queryblast` provides a seamless way to execute OpenCypher queries against AWS Neptune using YAMLscript, making it easy to integrate graph queries into scripting workflows.

 ## 📜 Background